off-by-some/contrakit/docs/paper/axioms/axioms.md

 The six axioms we introduce are not inventions—they arise directly from the structural lessons of the lenticular coin.
 Each insight about how perspectives behave becomes a constraint on what any reasonable contradiction measure must respect.

-Let's recall what the coin revealed:

-1. Multiple valid perspectives can coexist.
-2. Each perspective remains locally consistent.
-3. Full agreement can be structurally impossible.
-4. Ambiguity is lawful, but never accidental.
-5. Modeling can fix ambiguity, not fundamental disagreement
-6. Perspective is the substance of contradiction.
-7. Contradictions obey patterns—they aren't noise.
-8. Coordinating across views incurs real cost.
+Let's recall what the coin revealed: multiple valid perspectives can coexist; each perspective remains locally consistent; full agreement can be structurally impossible; ambiguity is lawful, but never accidental; modeling can fix ambiguity, not fundamental disagreement; perspective is the substance of contradiction; contradictions obey patterns—they aren't noise; and coordinating across views incurs real cost.

-Taken together, these insights tell us what contradiction must be.
-They narrow the field of admissible measures—ruling out those that ignore ambiguity, neglect context, or fail to track structural strain.
+Taken together, these insights tell us what contradiction must be—and they narrow the field of admissible measures, ruling out those that ignore ambiguity, neglect context, or fail to track structural strain.
 An ablation analysis is available within App.
 B.3 for readers that are interested.

-We'll now formalize these constraints as six axioms.
+We only need to formalize these constraints as six axioms.
 They are elementary, but together, they uniquely determine the contradiction measure:
 $$
 K(P) = -\log_2 \alpha^\star(P)
 $$

+This is intuitive.

 ## Exploring the Axioms with Code

-In this exploration, we'll use contrakit's Observatory API to verify that our contradiction measure $K(P) = -\log_2 \alpha^\star(P)$ satisfies each axiom.
+Having established the axioms conceptually, we now turn to verification.
+Formally, we'll use contrakit's Observatory API to verify that our contradiction measure $K(P) = -\log_2 \alpha^\star(P)$ satisfies each axiom.
 We'll work with the lenticular coin example, encoding Nancy, Dylan, and Tyler's observations.

 ```python
 from contrakit.observatory import Observatory